 Prevention and Responsible Dog Ownership

-- Early socialisation: Exposing puppies to a variety of people, animals, and environments from a young age can help to promote proper socialisation and reduce the risk of aggression later in life.
+- Early socialisation: Exposing English Springer Spaniel puppies to a variety of people, animals, and environments from a young age can help to promote proper socialisation and reduce the risk of aggression later in life.

-- Basic training: Basic training, using positive reinforcement techniques, can help to establish a strong bond between the owner and the dog and provide a foundation for good behaviour.
+- Basic training: Using positive reinforcement techniques during basic training can create a strong bond with the owner.
+This also sets the groundwork for good behaviour.

-- Regular veterinary care: Ensuring your dog receives regular veterinary check-ups can help to identify and address any underlying health issues that may contribute to behavioural problems.
+- Regular veterinary care: Taking your dog to the vet regularly can help identify and treat health issues that affect behaviour.

 Customised Treatment Plans for Aggressive Behaviour in Dogs